-Full-Time Unit of Care – Any combination of hours of care equaling at least five (5) hours and up to twelve (12) hours in the calendar day.
+Full Time Unit of Care – Shall be any combination of hours of care equaling at least five (5) hours and up to twelve (12) hours in the calendar day.

 Functional Age – The age at which a child functions that is below his/her chronological age as determined by a doctor or psychologist.

-Half-Time Unit of Care – Any combination of hours of care equaling at least three (3) hours and up to five (5) hours in the calendar day.
+Half Time Unit of Care – Shall be any combination of hours of care equaling at least three (3) hours and up to five (5) hours in the calendar day.

 Hearing – A formal presentation before an attorney (hearing officer) of evidence and testimony regarding an action taken by the Department of Social Services (DSS).

 Hearing Rights – The legal due process of the participant to be provided a fair hearing upon request.

 Holiday – Any day a facility is closed for any reason during normal operating hours and no children are in care.
 This includes holidays, facility closing due to inclement weather or a provider vacation.

 Household – The individuals that reside in the home that are considered part of the eligibility unit.

 Incapacitated Parent – A participant with a verified, diagnosed physical or mental disability that renders the parent unable to care for the child or maintain employment.

 Income Eligible Family – includes any child who is authorized child care by the Department as a plan to assist low income families administered by the Family Support Division.